-The majority of cases that involve Chapter 7 are not complicated.
-In fact, the majority of bankruptcy Chapter 7 process cases typically last around four months to six months.
+The majority of Chapter 7 bankruptcy cases are not complicated.
+In fact, the bankruptcy Chapter 7 process typically lasts around four months to six months.
 Those who file Chapter 7 rarely make any court appearances even though they must attend one non court appearance in front of their court appointed trustee.
 Most cases typically end with a discharge of many or even all of the individual’s debts.

 There are several main steps that are included in the bankruptcy Chapter 7 process.

 One of the first steps in the process is mandatory credit counseling.
-Anyone who files for Chapter 7 must receive credit counseling from an agency that has been approved by the bankruptcy court to offer this service.
+Anyone who files for Chapter 7 must receive credit counseling from a bankruptcy court approved agency.
 The counseling must occur within six months before an individual decides to file.

 Individuals must then file a series of documents and paperwork that includes forms such as schedules, the bankruptcy petition itself and income and expense forms.
 Individuals must also inform the court of other information such as the property that you can claim as an exemption.